wp-plugins/squirrly-seo/readme.txt

 - <strong>Optimize Your Content for Humans.</strong> We've recently added tools and lessons (free of charge) that will help you optimize all of your Content for Humans, not just for search engines.

-- <strong>Write Better Content.</strong> We help you build up seo content that is also great-to-read for Human readers and helps you build up subtle seo.
+- <strong>Write Better Content.</strong> We help you build up seo content that is also great-to-read for Human readers and helps you build up some valuable and subtle seo.

 - <strong>Stay up to date with your SEO and Social Signals, with our Email Alerts</strong>.
 We send out email alerts if something on your wordpress site needs immediate attention, so that you can act upon it and save your business the trouble.